Bouteillepleine/DuckAds/README.md

 idea at the centre of DuckAds is theirs: probe the setup and pick the injection that fits it.
 Building a hosts file is the easy half.
-Knowing which manager unmounts for denylisted apps, when susfs can redirect an open instead of mounting, which helper modules exist and what each one needs — bindhosts worked that out in the open, and this module starts from that map.
+Knowing which manager unmounts for denylisted apps, when susfs can redirect an open instead of mounting, which helper modules exist and what each one needs, bindhosts worked that out in the open, and this module starts from that map.

 DuckAds is a separate implementation rather than a fork.
 If you want the original, use it, it is excellent.